Travel, Biography & Translation

 The video below will give you a flavor of the text and locations.

 The Sicilian Defence

-Translated by Alejandro Luque's original La defensa siciliana
+Translated by Andrew from Alejandro Luque's original La defensa siciliana

 A talented schoolboy struggles with unseen forces that rip his family apart; a hand-written note hidden in a hotel magazine has dire consequences for a relationship; a private detective hired to track a cheating fiancé is faced with a life and death decision… These short stories provide a window on contemporary Sicilian life seen through the lens of the island’s literary history.
 They reflect Sicily’s power to encompass perfectly the ideas of Good and Bad, Heaven and Hell, to enmesh them so tightly that, at times, it remains impossible to distinguish the two concepts.
 This is the English translation of The ‘Alfonso Cossio Short Story Prize’ winning Spanish title ‘La Defensa Siciliana’.